steveJ34/Term_DE1/term_DE1_description.md

 1. Team_Coach_Analytic: includes information about teams such as the Franchise name, name abbreviation, city/state and the coach.
 In addition, it includes both defensive and offensive statistics.
-1. Players_Analytic: includes the players’ attributes such as name, age, position and franchise as well as individual performance metrics like games played
+1. Players_Analytic: includes the players’ attributes such as name, age, position and franchise as well as individual performance metrics like games played.
-Create a short plan of what kind of analytics can be potentially executed on this data set.
-Plan how the analytical data layer, ETL, Data Mart would look like to support these analytics.

 By creating views from the above data marts, we can potentially answer the following question.

 ### POTENTIAL ANALYTICS: